Fine-tune a language model for chat completion in the Azure AI Foundry

 Test the fine-tuned model

-Now that you deployed your fine-tuned model, you can test the model like you can test any other deployed model.
+Now that you deployed your fine-tuned model, you can test it like you tested your deployed base model.

 1. When the deployment is ready, navigate to the fine-tuned model and select Open in playground.

-When you finish exploring the Azure AI Studio, you should delete the resources you’ve created to avoid unnecessary Azure costs.
+If you’ve finished exploring Azure AI Foundry, you should delete the resources you’ve created to avoid unnecessary Azure costs.

 • Navigate to the Azure portal at https://portal.azure.com.